 (Lost in books 첩첩산중, CHUNG Jae Eun 정재은, 2019 © CHUNG Jae Eun 정재은)

 Art exhibitions in Austria tend to follow a Eurocentric path, inevitably reflecting the provenance of local collections.
-One of the joys of the Weltmuseum in Vienna is experiencing art, culture and history rarely explored in a central European country.
+One of the joys of Vienna’s Weltmuseum is experiencing art, culture and history rarely explored in a central European country.

 The Chaekgeori exhibition aptly illustrates this welcome expanding of horizons.